alecgunny/ligo-handoff-resources/README.md

 ### Various other odds and ends
 Will update this with links and paths to various notebooks/analyses/useful snippets of code as I stumble upon them.
+- [Offline benchmarking notebook](./offline-benchmarking.ipynb): code I use to read the CSV produced by the ServerMonitor and plot things like throughput, queue latency, etc.

 ## DeepClean
 This one is a bit of a jumble, but I'll try to make things as clear as possible: